How to turn your primary residence into a Vacation Home

 Renting your property in Toronto, Canada, has just become a little bit more complicated.
 If you are planning on turning your home into a rental property or already have rental properties, you now must register your properties to the government stating that you are using your property for short term rentals.
-Those that are currently renting out their properties must apply and register by December 31st, 2020 in order to not be penalized.
+Those that are currently renting out their properties must have apply and register by December 31st, 2020 in order to not be penalized.
 Fines are large and annoying to say the least.
 This, however, can be seen as a plus believe it or not.
 When renting out your property, you most likely want the revenue to last as long as possible without any interruptions or problems.
 Abiding by the registration process will ensure your rental property won’t run into these issues, and therefore last indefinitely.

 The process of registering your property is rather simple and straightforward, you will complete several questions along with filling in information about yourself such as your driver's license.
 The registration itself costs only fifty dollars, which is a much smaller price to pay compared to a thousand dollars for not registering, or another thousand for advertising your property without it being registered (i.e on Airbnb/Vrbo).
 Registering shouldn’t take anymore than fifteen minutes, and then the government will determine if your property is eligible for a registration number.
 Eligibility is also something to think about when applying, as your property must uphold the criteria outlined by the government.